mohsr/wow-hello-world/README.md

 ## A. Overview

-This is a basic World of Warcraft addon that I'm making so I can (a) learn how to write World of Warcraft addons, and (b) learn Lua. (:
+This is a basic World of Warcraft addon that I'm making so I can (a) learn how to write World of Warcraft addons, and (b) learn Lua.
+I can't really learn Lua from just this 1-line program, so I'll write more addons to help with that. (:

 ## B. Running the Addon